WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/California/SiteSpecificAmounts/ReadME.md

     - *ReportYearCV* = **Year**.
     - *TimeframeStart* = *in_TimeframeStart*, see *0_PreProcessCASiteSpecificData.ipynb* for specific on generation.
     - *TimeframeEnd* = *in_TimeframeEnd*, see *0_PreProcessCASiteSpecificData.ipynb* for specific on generation.
-- Perform error check on output dataframe.
+- Perform error check on output DataFrames.
-- Export output dataframe *waterallocations.csv*.
+- Export output DataFrames *waterallocations.csv*.

 #### Sample Output (WARNING: not all fields shown):
 MethodUUID | OrganizationUUID | SiteUUID | VariableSpecificUUID | WaterSourceUUID | Amount | BeneficialUseCategory | TimeframeStart | TimeframeEnd